pattonsgirl/Spring2021-CEG2350/Labs/Lab03/README.md

 - Takes an argument of a filename.
 (1 pt)
 - Sorts the contents of the file stored in the argument using the `sort` command.
 - Outputs the sorted data to a file called `sorted.txt` (1 pt)
 - Hint: To run your script you may need / want to play with the file permissions.

-2. Copy the contents of your script into your lab notes.
    **Resources:**

 - [Command Line Arguments in Shell Script](https://tecadmin.net/tutorial/bash-scripting/bash-command-arguments/)